-Russians kill three and injure 11 in morning strike on Izmail, Odesa Oblast
+Russians kill four and injure 11 in morning strike on Izmail, Odesa Oblast (updated)

-The Russian Armed Forces killed three people and injured 11 others as a result of their morning strike on the city of Izmail in the Odesa Oblast.
+The Russian Armed Forces killed four people and injured 11 others as a result of their morning strike on the city of Izmail in the Odesa Oblast.

 “The enemy resorted to large-scale terror against Izmail in the early morning.
 The Russians launched attack drones on our oblast’s southern part.
 The combat efforts by the air defense forces were long and intense.
 Sadly, three people were killed as a result of the attack: two women aged about 90 and 69 and a 73-year-old man.
 Eleven people were injured, including a child,” Oleh Kiper, head of the Odesa Oblast Military Administration, reported.

-The attack resulted in damage to houses, apartment buildings, outbuildings, and vehicles.
+The attack damaged houses, apartment buildings, outbuildings, and vehicles.

 On the evening of September 26, 2024, the Russian troops shelled the village of Tomyna Balka in the Kherson Oblast, killing a 57-year-old local woman and injuring her 62-year-old husband, Oleksandr Prokudin, head of the Kherson Oblast Military Administration, reported.
 He added that the Russians hit an outbuilding, causing a fire.